Russian occupation of Crimea: Russian military takeover

-On 1 March 2014, Aksyonov said that he would exercise control of all Ukrainian military and security installations on the peninsula.
-He also asked Putin for "assistance in ensuring peace and tranquillity" in Crimea.
-Putin promptly received authorisation from the Federation Council of Russia for a Russian military intervention in Ukraine until the "political-social situation in the country is normalized".
-Putin's swift manoeuvre prompted protests of some Russian intelligentsia and demonstrations in Moscow against a Russian military campaign in Crimea.
-By 2 March, Russian troops moving from the country's naval base in Sevastopol and reinforced by troops, armour, and helicopters from mainland Russia exercised complete control over the Crimean Peninsula.
-Russian troops operated in Crimea without insignia.
-On 3 March they blockaded Southern Naval Base.
+By 2 March, Russian troops were in full control of Crimea, having deployed from the naval base in Sevastopol and reinforced by troops, armour, and helicopters from mainland Russia.
+On 3 March they blockaded the Southern Naval Base.

-On 4 March, Ukrainian General Staff said there were units of the 18th Motor Rifle Brigade, 31st Air Assault Brigade and 22nd Spetsnaz Brigade deployed and operating in Crimea, instead of Russian Black Sea Fleet personnel, which violated international agreements signed by Ukraine and Russia.
-At a press conference on the same day, Russian president Vladimir Putin said that Russia had no plans to annex Crimea.
+On 4 March, the Ukrainian General Staff said there were Russian units of the 18th Motor Rifle Brigade, 31st Air Assault Brigade and 22nd Spetsnaz Brigade deployed and operating in Crimea, not only Russian Black Sea Fleet personnel, which violated international agreements signed by Ukraine and Russia.

+At a press conference on 4 March, president Putin said that Russia had no plans to annex Crimea.
 He also said that it had no plans to invade Ukraine, but that it might intervene if Russians in Ukraine were threatened.
 This was part of a pattern of public denials of the ongoing Russian military operation.

 Numerous media reports and statements by the Ukrainian and foreign governments noted the identity of the unmarked troops as Russian soldiers, but Russian officials concealed the identity of their forces, claiming they were local "self-defence" units over whom they had no authority.
 As late as 17 April, Russian foreign minister Sergey Lavrov said that there were no "excessive Russian troops" in Ukraine.
 At the same press conference, Putin said of the peninsula that "only citizens themselves, in conditions of free expression of will and their security can determine their future".
 Putin later acknowledged that he had ordered "work to bring Crimea back into Russia" as early as February.
 He also acknowledged that in early March there were "secret opinion polls" held in Crimea, which, according to him, reported overwhelming popular support for Crimea's incorporation into Russia.